pivotal/credhub-release/docs/troubleshooting-guide.md

 This error occurs if the request does not include a valid content-type header.
 For example, using curl will send content-type header `application/x-www-form-urlencoded` if not provided.
 To resolve this error, always include a header for `content-type: application/json` in your requests to CredHub.

+***
+#### com.safenetinc.luna.LunaException: Alias is null

+This error occurs when trying to run CredHub with an HSM but where you have misconfigured the encryption key name and a null is being passed to the LunaEncryptionService.